 On 22 December 2009, Serbia officially submitted its application for membership of the European Union.
 On 12 October 2011, the European Commission recommended in its statement on Serbia’s application for accession that Serbia be granted candidate country status, provided that Serbia’s dialogue with Kosovo continued and all previous agreements with Kosovo were fully implemented.

 The European Council granted Serbia candidate country status on 1 March 2012.
-In December 2012, the General Affairs Council reiterated the conditions for opening accession negotiations with Serbia, including in particular visible and sustained improvement of relations with Kosovo.
+In December 2012, the General Affairs Council confirmed that the conditions for opening accession negotiations with Serbia were fulfilled, including, in particular, a tangible and sustained improvement of relations with Kosovo.

-The European Council followed this recommendation and on 28 June 2013 decided to launch accession negotiations with Serbia.
-Prior to the first accession conference on 21 January 2014, the General Affairs Council had adopted the negotiating framework in December 2013.
-During the first accession conference in January 2014, the negotiating framework was accepted by both sides as the basis for negotiations.
+The European Council followed this recommendation, and on 28 June 2013 decided to launch accession negotiations with Serbia.
 The negotiating framework for Serbia focuses on the chapter on the normalisation process with Kosovo (Chapter 35), as well as the chapters dealing with the rule of law (Chapters 23 and 24).
 Progress in these areas will to a large extent determine the speed of accession negotiations.

-In order to meet the political and economic criteria for accession to the European Union, Serbia must make progress on reforming its domestic policy.
-The Commission’s progress report of 16 October 2013 lists several priorities, including reform of the judiciary and administrative structures, the fight against corruption and organised crime, as well as the protection of minorities.
-These priorities are in keeping with the so‑called new approach to negotiating already being used by the European Union in its accession negotiations with Montenegro.
+In order to meet the political and economic criteria for accession to the European Union, Serbia must make further progress on reforming its domestic policy.
+The European Commission’s Progress Report of 16 October 2013 lists several priorities, including reform of the judiciary and administrative structures, the fight against corruption and organised crime, as well as the protection of minorities.
+These priorities are in keeping with the new approach to negotiating already being used by the European Union in its accession negotiations with Montenegro.

 The first negotiating chapters to be opened on 14 December 2015 were those on financial control (Chapter 32) and on normalisation of relations with Kosovo (Chapter 35).
 This was possible thanks to progress made on normalisation.
-The rule of law chapters (23 and 24) were opened on 18 July 2016 after the Commission found that the required conditions – elaboration by the Serbian Government of detailed, substantive action plans on both chapters – had been met.
+Following Serbian moves towards reform, Chapters 23 (judiciary and fundamental rights) and 24 (justice, freedom and security), which are priorities, were opened in July 2016.
+A total of 18 chapters have been open since the accession conference on 10 December 2019.

 EU support for Serbia on the path to accession

-Serbia receives financial support from the EU through IPA II (Instrument for Pre‑Accession Assistance).
-The country will receive around 1.5 billion euros for the period 2014 to 2020.
+Serbia receives financial support from the EU through IPA II (Instrument for Pre-Accession Assistance).
+Around 1.5 billion euros has been earmarked for the 2014-2020 period, of which about 1.2 billion euros was pledged by the end of 2019.
 IPA support is especially focused on strengthening democracy and the rule of law, administration capacity building, institution building, moves towards European standards, the investment climate, the labour market and transport policy (connectivity).
-It also goes to fund projects related to migration: the Commission puts this support at a total of 54 million euros (since 2007).
-The measures financed through IPA are described in detail in the Indicative Strategy Paper for Serbia (2014‑2020) dated 10 November 2013.
+The measures financed from IPA funds are described in detail in the Indicative Strategy Paper for Serbia for the period 2014-2020 published on 10 August 2018.